 Dexter (who is longer supported by Affinity Trust) needed complex support and round-the-clock care.
 Lisa was anxious about him living independently, since the support he had received at college had disappointed them both.

 We listened to Dexter and Lisa’s concerns.
-Dexter moved into a bungalow with two friends, who also needed support, and was able to fully take part in activities he had never been able to do before.
+Dexter moved into a bungalow with two friends, who also needed support, and was able to take part in activities he had never been able to enjoy before.

 At first, Lisa had reservations about Dexter living away from her.
 She would visit every day, often bringing him home with her.
 She soon realised that Dexter was happier in his own home.
 She said: “Dexter made it clear he’d rather be at his home, not with the family!
 He does so many interesting things now.”